Ryan Coisson: Building Wealth and Managing Risk

 24:57.20 – Ryan Coisson

 Yeah, it’s not that much right?
 So here’s the thing.
-Um, so first I’m still young.
-You know I’m in my late thirties and so I’m consistently investing every month right?
-Automatically.
-Um, and this isn’t just like my retirement account type Situation.
-You know as an entrepreneur I have a ah you know a retirement account that I can yeah through my business that I can you know put in a significant amount of money right? that that type of investing is different right? so.
+So first I’m still young.
+I’m in my late thirties and so I’m consistently investing every month right?
+This isn’t just like my retirement account type situation.
+As an entrepreneur I have a retirement account that, through my business, I can put in a significant amount of money right?
+That type of investing is different right?

 25:20.98 – Brian David Crane